AdarshDogra-CloudDevops/mslearn-ai-fundamentals/Instructions/Labs/SREB-Year2/Gettingstartedpage.md

-# SREB Year 2 Onbording
+# SREB Year-2 Labs design

 Using this environment, you’ll be able to explore complete features and offerings offered by below services.
 Please find the detailed overview of the Lab environment below.